Camera Acting Summer Institute

 Students who do not meet the minimum program requirements should not apply and should consider other summer opportunities.

 To participate in the Camera Acting Summer Institute, students must apply and receive acceptance into the program.
 The program requirements are as follows:

 - A 500 word essay responding to the following prompt: How do you plan to impact the world through your storytelling?

 - A resume.
 If you do not have a resume, submit a brief description of your theatrical and/or artistic experience.

 - A video of a 1- 1½ minute monologue or improvised scene.
-Prompts are provided.
+Please see Audition Guidelines below.

 The essay will be prompted on the registration form.
 Both the letter of reference and the resume can be uploaded (.pdf) during the application process.
 For the video component, you will need to upload your video and make it private to YouTube, Vimeo, or similar site, and paste the private link during the application process.
 Note: All responses and links will not be accessible to edit in any form after submission of the application.